Zhidi-Lin/zhidi-lin.github.io/_pages/about.md

 I'm **Zhidi Lin (林志地)**, a [Research Fellow](<https://www.stat.nus.edu.sg/people/research-fellow-assistant/>) at the National University of Singapore (NUS) working with Prof. [Alexandre Thiéry](https://alexxthiery.github.io/) and Prof. [Jeremy Heng](https://sites.google.com/view/jeremyheng/).
 My research focuses on the intersection of control theory, generative modeling, and Bayesian inference to tackle challenges in high-dimensional dynamical systems.

-I earned my Ph.D. from The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen) in 2024, where I was fortunate to be advised by Prof. [Feng Yin](https://blsp-group.github.io/) and Prof. [Shuguang (Robert) Cui](https://scholar.google.com/citations?user=1o_qvR0AAAAJ&hl=en&oi=ao).
+I completed my Ph.D. from The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen) in 2024, where I was fortunate to be advised by Prof. [Feng Yin](https://blsp-group.github.io/) and Prof. [Shuguang (Robert) Cui](https://scholar.google.com/citations?user=1o_qvR0AAAAJ&hl=en&oi=ao).

 ### Research Interests:
 My work focuses on data-driven modeling and uncertainty quantification, with a focus on: